-Welcome to the hub for Student Jobs, where students have access to thousands of part-time employment opportunities both through UW-Madison as well as businesses within the local community.
+Student Jobs provides students access to thousands of part-time employment opportunities both through UW-Madison as well as businesses & families within the local community.
 Here, students can find meaningful opportunities that can support their educational pursuits and lifestyle while also gaining critical professional and personal skills.
-Positions are posted throughout the year, updated daily, for jobs in both the academic year and summer terms.
-Students seeking full-time professional career opportunities should use the Career Services platform Handshake.
+Positions are posted throughout the year and updated daily, for jobs in both the academic year and summer terms.
+Students seeking full-time professional career opportunities should use Handshake.

 Key Features of the Student Jobs Platform

 This is an accordion element with a series of buttons that open and close related content panels.

 When searching for the perfect opportunity for you, be sure to utilize the filters located on the left hand side of the job board.
 There, you can search by job type, job category, or job outcomes.

 Looking for a specific position or job description?
 Utilize the search bar on the left hand side of the job board.
 There, you can search for anything which may appear within the posting.

 Quickly find the perfect opportunity for you by utilizing job categories to filter your search.

 - Job Categories are clusters of similar opportunities to help narrow down the type of job experience you may be looking for.
 Most of these are closely correlated to career clusters which are designed to allow for you to more easily find potential opportunities which also align with your academic and future career aspirations.